jacklul/asuswrt-scripts/README.md

 ## [`service-event.sh`](/scripts/service-event.sh)

-This script tries to emulate [service-event script from Asuswrt-Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#service-event-end) but there is no guarantee whenever it will run before or after the event.
+This script works similarly to [service-event-end script from Asuswrt-Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#service-event-end), it watches the syslog for service related events and executes appropriate actions.
+It can also emulate `firewall-start`, `nat-start` and `service-event-end` event scripts.

 By default, integrates with all scripts present in this repository (where applicable).